furkankarayel/MovieFinder/README.md

+w
 <img src="https://i.imgur.com/qwJ87ei.png" width="250" height="250">

 # MovieFinder Project

-A small web application for browsing Movies or just explore random ones.
+A small web project based on Vue 3 using the Quasar UI Framework.
+This is an application for browsing Movies or just explore random ones.
 This project was done by Furkan Karayel.

 ## Install the dependencies
 ```bash